-- The Eddie Brock version of Venom from Spider-Man became this (originally, he was an Ax-Crazy psychopath who only thought he was the good guy.)
+- The Eddie Brock version of Venom from Spider-Man became this (originally, he was just a psychotic Knight Templar.)

 - Julius Caesar in Astérix.
 He isn't above tricking people, but within far more defined limits than Asterix himself, generally being more clever than he is deceitful.
 He always keeps his promises, treats people below his station and even his enemies with respect (even when they're really annoying), and is one of the few Roman politicians we see who isn't plotting to backstab everyone else, stealing money from the state, being completely ineffectual, or fantasising about getting the Gaulish magic potion and using it to kill their friends and become god-emperor.
 It should be noted that in no way is he a nice guy, though - he's still a colonialist tyrant who tries to have people executed, is delighted by various Villain of the Week characters with bizarre and horrible gifts, and trying to destroy a culture's way of life simply because they're getting on his nerves.

-- Artemis Fowl (as a Villain Protagonist) and by extension, Butler, but only in the early books before becoming more Anti-Hero than Villain.
+- Artemis Fowl and by extension, Butler, but only in the early books before they lean more towards Anti-Heroism.

 - Napoleon in the Temeraire series.
 Indeed he often comes off as better than the people running Britain.